 Spencer Model 60 Field Microscope, 1921

 The Spencer model 60 was designed around WWI primarily for use in frontline hospitals.
-The unusually heavy and thick-shelled metal carrying case is highly resistant to impact and shock.
-Some of these microscopes saw use in civilian laboratories but the accessories are more adequate for military use in frontline hospitals.
-It seems that civilian doctors were less likely to buy a 60 Model which, in the late 1920s, had the price tag of $160 for the 60H model represented here.
+The weighty and thick-shelled metal carrying case is highly resistant to impact and shock.
+Some of these microscopes saw use in civilian laboratories, but the accessories are adequate for military service in frontline hospitals.
+It seems that civilian doctors were less likely to buy a 60 Model, which, in the late 1920s, had the price tag of $160 for the 60H model represented here.
 This was about the average monthly salary.
-The conventional corresponding models were by far cheaper hence more affordable.
+The corresponding conventional models were by far cheaper hence more affordable.